aws-controllers-k8s/sagemaker-controller/samples/endpoint/README.md

 ## Prerequisites

-This sample assumes that you have already configured an Kubernetes cluster with the ACK operator.
-It also assumes that you have installed `kubectl` - you can find a link on our [installation page](To do).
+This sample assumes that you have completed the [common prerequisties](/samples/README.md).

 You will also need a model in SageMaker for this sample.
 If you do not have one you must first create a [model](/samples/model/README.md)